In this lesson we will differentiate between fixed and variable displacement and compare the different designs of gear, vane and piston pumps.

 Variable

-Gear pumps are strictly fixed displacement, and piston pumps are commonly variable displacement.
+Gear pumps are strictly fixed displacement, and piston pumps are commonly variable displacement, though they can be fixed displacement as well.

 But as you can see, it just so happens that vane pumps can come in one of two configurations.